Content Map Terms

-Maintaining honest and frequent communications with your doctor will help you decide whether medical treatment is needed.
+Maintaining honest and frequent communications with your doctor will help you decide if you need medical treatment.

 Examinations and Tests

-Your doctor will work with you to identify your symptoms.
-He or she will:
+Your doctor will work with you to identify your symptoms and will:

-- Ask questions about your medical history and the medicines you're taking.
+- Ask questions about your past health problems and the medicines you take.